-As at 31 January 2023 3.32% (31 January 2022: 2.66%) of the Company's investments are in unquoted companies held at fair value.
-A change in market inputs that would result in a 30% decrease in the valuations of unquoted investments at 31 January 2023 would have decreased the net assets attributable to the Company's shareholders and increased the loss for the year by £1,418,000 (31 January 2022: £1,714,000); an equal change in the opposite direction would have increased the net assets attributable to the Company's shareholders and reduced the loss for the year by an equal amount.
+As at 31 January 2024 4.9% (31 January 2023: 3.32%) of the Company's investments are in unquoted companies held at fair value.
+A change in market and company specific inputs that would result in a 30% decrease in the fair value of unquoted investments at 31 January 2024 would have decreased the net assets attributable to the Company's shareholders and increased the loss for the year by £1,893,000 (31 January 2023: £1,418,000); an equal change in the opposite direction would have increased the net assets attributable to the Company's shareholders and reduced the loss for the year by an equal amount.